genesiscommunitysuccess/docs/docs/03_server/10_integration/07_custom-endpoints/03_advanced.md

 }
 ```

-Here we take `TestData` as the request body, and return a `String`.
-We also provide a description
+The example above takes `TestData` as the request body and returns a `String`.
+It also provides a description
 and example for the request body.

 ### Parameters

-By default the framework will describe parameters in the OpenAPI spec.
-However, additional
+By default, the framework describes parameters in the OpenAPI spec.
+However, you can provide additional information, for example:
-information can be provided:

 ```kotlin
 endpoint<String>(RequestType.GET, "users") {